diku-dk/futhark/docs/language-reference.rst

 of an array *before* the ``f x`` application is encountered.
-The notion of "before" is subtle, as there is no evaluation ordering of a Futhark expression, *except* that a ``let``-binding is always evaluated before its body, and the argument to a function is always evaluated before the function.
+The notion of "before" is subtle, as there is no evaluation ordering of a Futhark expression, *except* that a ``let``-binding is always evaluated before its body, the argument to a function is always evaluated before the function itself, and the left operand to an operator is evaluated before the right.

 The causality restriction only occurs when a function has size parameters whose first use is *not* as a concrete array size.
 For